genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/single-sign-on.md

 1. An unauthenticated user navigates to the Genesis application.
 For example: **https://your-subdomain.genesisapplication.com/**
 2. The Genesis web platform recognises that SSO is enabled from the subdomain and that the user is not authenticated.
 3. A request is made to the Genesis back end framework to request the URL for the specific authentication service.
-4. A redirect is triggered for the browser to the internal authentication service which will include the end user’s internal authentication parameters.
+4. A redirect is triggered for the browser to the internal authentication service, which will include the end user’s internal authentication parameters.
 A return parameter to **https://your-subdomain.genesisapplication.com/** is also part of the request.
 5. The authentication service authenticates and builds a JWT with relevant user data, signs the JWT and sends a redirect trigger to the browser for **https://your-subdomain.genesisapplication.com/**, which includes the JWT as a request parameter.
 6. The Genesis platform is reloaded.
 It recognises that SSO is enabled, but now with the JWT as a parameter.
 The platform sends an SSO authentication request with the JWT for the specific organisation.
 If this is successful, an active Session token is returned.